How to celebrate safely this Halloween and Bonfire Night

 *The £40 cashback offer applies if you take out a new combined buildings and contents policy.
 The £20 cashback offer applies if you take the buildings or contents only policy.
-The cashback is only available to customers who take out a new 'Take Your Pick' or landlord policy between 7th October 2019 to 1st December 2019.
+The cashback is only available to customers who take out a new 'Take Your Pick' policy between 7th October 2019 to 1st December 2019.
 This cashback will be delivered in the form of cheque made payable to the policy holder and will be sent to the correspondence address supplied.
 Fulfilled by Royal & Sun Alliance plc.

 - ALWAYS keep fireworks in a closed box and follow the instructions carefully